icssc/AntAlmanac/README.md

   - you should have a separate function called "handleImport" that handles importing

 - why do you need a global toggle for the snack bar??

+- ImportStudyList
+  - why the fuck did you add a keydown event listener to the DOM???????

+- AppStore and calendarize helpers
+  - THIS IS CIRCULAR